Mark Simonson: Career

-Simonson worked as a graphic designer before specialising in type design.
+Simonson worked as a graphic designer before specializing in type design.
 His career as a type designer got a boost when his partner Pat won money on the game show Who Wants to Be a Millionaire, as her success allowed him to take six months off from graphic design work to design several new typefaces that he could sell.
 He has also written blog articles on the history of type design and the lettering styles used in films, including the type blog Typographica.